 Share Your Client’s Experience With You

 When a client is wrapping up their time with you, it is important to gather information on how their experience was working with you.
-Ask for honest feedback.
+Ask for honest feedback (you can do this with HoneyBook’s client workflow automation software).
 This can help you to improve in ways you might not have thought of on your own and to understand where your strengths lie.
 If a client has had a great experience with you, let them know that you’d appreciate any referrals they could send your way.

 Testimonials Are Crucial To Your Business